 - “Connect”, allows you to manage users you want to connect with, and eventually send personalized connection requests.
 Here is what you can find here:

-1. Message template section – allows you to input a custom note that will be sent along with your connection request.
+1. MESSAGE TEMPLATE – allows you to input a custom note that will be sent along with your connection request.
 Use “First Name”, “Last Name”, “Company” and “Position” buttons to make your message more personalized.

-2. The list of users – here you can see the entire list of users you’ve transferred from the LinkedIn search, edit their First and Last name, remove these users from the list.
+2. LIST OF USERS – here you can see the entire list of users you’ve transferred from the LinkedIn search, edit their First and Last name, remove these users from the list.
 To delete users from the list, simply check them and click on the basket at the right side of the screen.

 - “Message”, this tab contains the lists of LinkedIn users you’ve selected to be messaged.
 This page looks almost identically to the “Connect” page, the only difference is you won’t find the “Assign” button here.
 Other than that, it works the same.